Course Start Date

 - Access to local TAFE libraries

-This course is currently scheduled on Wednesday from 8.45am to 4.00pm.
+This course is currently scheduled on Tuesday and Wednesday with day classes.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES

 This course is government-subsidised, meaning you pay a portion of the full course fee to TAFE NSW and the NSW Government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.

 Depending on your previous qualifications and experience, your fee may be less than the maximum fee quoted.
 Your actual fee and eligibility for concession/exemption will be calculated and confirmed during the enrolment process.
 Payment plans are available through TAFE NSW for Smart and Skilled eligible qualifications.

 For further information about eligibility and explanations of the different fee categories, visit Are You Eligible?